quicksilver/1Password-Plugin/README.markdown

 ### Adding to the Catalog

-To save you time from having to search for 1Password then right arrow, you can **tick** the 'Web Forms' source in the Catalog Preferences Pane (under Modules).
-This will make all forms will searchable from anywhere in Quicksilver (this is disabled by default).
+To save you from having to search for 1Password in the first pane then right arrowing into it, you can **tick** the 'Web Forms' source in the Quicksilver Catalog Preferences Pane (under Modules).
+This will mean all login forms will be searchable directly from the first pane in Quicksilver.
+Note that this is disabled by default.

 ![1Password Catalog Source](http://i43.tinypic.com/znvo1.jpg "1Password Catalog Source")

 ## Getting Started

 First, make sure you're using the **Agile Keychain**.
 The plugin does **not** work with the Mac OS X keychain.
+(Check in the 1Password preferences).

 You may need to rescan manually to start with to get your logins to show up.
 If the plugin doesn't seem to work, try re-downloading and installing it.
 Quicksilver will pop up a message saying 'Install Complete'.